 Examples to Convert Numbers to Text in Excel

 These are the following examples to convert numbers to text:

 3. Using addon tools

-- Where value refers to the cell which contains the data you want to convert.
-And the next part format_text represents in which format you want to see the data.
+- Value refers to the cell that contains the data you want to convert, and the next part format_text represents in which format you want to see the data.

 - In cell C2 please enter the formula =Text (B2, “0”).

 - Drag and fill up to the range that you want to apply.
 The results as shown below.

 - After applying the formula, the values are pasted in the same sheet.
 The numbers are changed into text format.
 The green indication in the upper corner of the cell commonly shows when you have entered a text formatted value into the cell.
 Or when you change the format of any given data to the text format.